-For media companies Second Life is an opportunity to create a community around products like movies or tv series.
-One of the most popular place in Second Life ist MTV's Laguna Beach, the virtual extension of the tv show with events and avatars that represent the actors.
+For media companies, Second Life is an opportunity to create a community around products like movies or TV series.
+One of the most popular places in Second Life is MTV's Laguna Beach, the virtual extension of the TV show, with events and avatars who represent the actors.

 But selling and creating engaging brand spaces is not everything big companies are interested in in Second Life.
-There are also scenarios like prototyping for products and architecture that people (focus groups) can try out and give feedback long before real prototypes can be made.
-Starwood hotels, e.g. offered a new type of hotel to try out I Second Life and claim to use the user feedback for the actual hotel which is about to be built16.
+There are also scenarios like prototyping for products and architecture that people (focus groups) can try out and give feedback on long before real prototypes are made.
+Starwood hotels, for instance, offered a new type of hotel to try out in Second Life, and the company claims to use the user feedback for the actual hotel which is about to be built16.

-Mass customization is a way how products can be customized in Second Life and the produced and sold to the customer in real life, the traditional American mail order Sears is trying this right now with kitchens17 (with poor results still, but it is merely an experiment).
-There's companies who e.g. look for cool clothes in Second Life to produce them for real life, in this case Second Life serves like digital trend and market research.
+Mass customization is another way how value can be added to products in Second Life, and the produced goods are sold to the customer in real life.
+The traditional American mail order shop Sears is trying this right now with kitchens17 (with poor results still, but it is merely an experiment).
+For instance, there are companies who look for cool clothes in Second Life to produce them for real life.
+In that case, Second Life serves as a tool for digital trend and market research.

-So, while companies try to engage potential customers in their brand spaces, ordinary people try to make a living by designing clothes and tools, develop land, play music in a club or as escorts.
-Despite the criticism, the economy in Second Life is probably just fun for most its users.
-Just like playing monopoly.
+So, while companies try to engage potential customers in their brand spaces, ordinary people try to make a living by designing clothes and tools, develop land, play music in a club or work as escorts.
+Despite the criticism, the economy in Second Life is probably just fun for most of its users: Just like playing monopoly.